lemonskyjwt/plpstgrssearch/README.md

 * .affix
 * .stop

-For polish, the last one (`polish.stop` containing stopwords) is already supplied, but the other two need to be generated.
-To get them you'll need to run the `getdicts` shell script.
-This will obtain the appropriate files as produced by [LibreOffice Dictionaries](https://github.com/LibreOffice/dictionaries)
+To obtain and install these use the `pg_hunspell_install` shell script.
+This will the local repository or download the appropriate files as produced by [LibreOffice Dictionaries](https://github.com/LibreOffice/dictionaries), and [stopwords-iso](https://github.com/stopwords-iso) project.

 * On Debian or Ubuntu the script will use `apt` to install the files, or `dpkg` if they're already installed.
-* Or, if you're not on Debian or Ubuntu, it will source them from the LibreOffice source repo.
+* Or, if you're not on Debian or Ubuntu, it will source them from the proper projects on github.

 Once this is done, those files should be installed into the ``tsearch_data`` dir belonging to your PostgreSQL's installation.
 You can find the location of that directory with ``pg_config --sharedir``.
 If you're on Debian or Ubuntu, you'll be prompted to do this automatially.
 If you wish to install for other version of PostgreSQL, you'll have to copy the above listed files to the appropriate ``tsearch_data`` location.